10 Best Stripe Alternatives for 2023

 - Both impose a $15 chargeback fee.

-Helcim is one of several on our list with interchange-plus pricing but has one advantage: no monthly fees.
-Plus, it automatically scales the rates to your level of sales, so you don’t need to change plans or apply for discounts.
-Compared to Stripe, Helcim is a much cheaper solution for businesses doing high-volume sales, especially if they expect to scale up.
-It also offers free POS software, which Stripe does not have (unless you create it), making Helcim ideal for storefronts.
+Merchants should use Helcim when they want a cheaper Stripe alternative for payment processing.
+It is one of several on our list with interchange-plus pricing but has one advantage: no monthly fees.
+It even automatically scales the rates to your level of sales, so you don’t need to change plans or apply for discounts.
+Helcim tops our list of cheapest credit card processors.

-It processes credit cards and ACH payments and has invoicing and recurring billing tools (Stripe charges 0.5%+ for recurring billing).
-It also has a native POS app for countertop or mobile—something Stripe lacks—and native tools for taking food orders, managing inventory, and managing customers.
+For businesses with a storefront, Helcim has a native POS app for countertop or mobile, and native tools for taking food orders, managing inventory, and managing customers.

 - Monthly fee: $0